okiyitooo/piano-frontend/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Project Overview

+The Piano Shop frontend is a React application that allows users to browse and purchase pianos.
+It interacts with the backend API to fetch data and perform operations.

+## Endpoints

+### `GET /pianos`

+Fetches a list of all available pianos.

+### `GET /pianos/:id`

+Fetches details of a specific piano by its ID.

+### `POST /pianos`

+Adds a new piano to the inventory.
+Requires authentication.

+### `PUT /pianos/:id`

+Updates the details of an existing piano by its ID.
+Requires authentication.

+### `DELETE /pianos/:id`

+Deletes a piano from the inventory by its ID.
+Requires authentication.

 ## Learn More